jharini/booknotes/system-design/system-design-interview/chapter23/README.md

 Assuming, QPS is 30,000, after sharding the database in 16 shards, each shard handles 1875 QPS, which is within a single MySQL cluster's load capacity.
 ![database-sharding](images/database-sharding.png)

 We can also utilize caching for room inventory and reservations via Redis.
 We can set TTL so that old data can expire for days which are past.
+Redis is a good choice because TTL and Least Recently Used (LRU) cache eviction policy help us make optimal use of memory.
 ![inventory-cache](images/inventory-cache.png)

 The way we store an inventory is based on the `hotel_id`, `room_type_id` and `date`: